A General and Transferable Local Hybrid Functional for Electronic Structure Theory and Many-Fermion Approaches: Theory

-In the iso-orbital limit, which encompasses the core region, a suitable LMF enhancement must at least cancel the negative cusp of $z^{\text{DME}}$ at the position of the nucleus.
+In the iso-orbital limit, which encompasses the core region, a suitable LMF enhancement must at least cancel the negative cusp of $z^{\text{DME}}$ at the position of the nucleus to yield the overall correct scaling to the high-density limit.
 A suitable enhancement of the correlation length $z$ that fulfils this constraints and scales correctly under uniform coordinate scaling is given by

-Finally, we use an exponential function to map the enhanced correlation length to the interval $\left[ 0, 1 \right]$.
-The local mixing function therefore takes the form

-with only the parameter $c_L$ needing to be determined.
+Using the MacLaurin series of an exponential function, it is straightforward to show that for the slowly varying region, where $z \sim 1$ when approaching the high density limit, the correct $\gamma^{-1}$ scaling is obtained for the leading term of the complement of the LMF under uniform coordinate scaling.
+In the iso-orbital limit, where the erroneous scaling of $z~\gamma$ is observed, again the leading term exactly cancels this, yielding an overall $\gamma^{-1}$ scaling of the LMF as the high density limit is approached under uniform coordinate scaling.

 We note that $a$ is a so-called common LMF, as it incorporates both spin contributions.
 That is, the LMF is equal for both spins.

-Having arrived at a working total exchange functional, we can now fit $\beta_{X,\text{low}}=309.15$, $a_X=0.68$, and $c_L=0.15$ to the Hartree--Fock exchange energy of the two-electron systems H$^{-}$, He, Be$^{2+}$, Ne$^{8+}$, and Hg$^{78+}$. \cite{Umrigar.Gonze:Accurate.1994} Unlike for meta-GGAs, where hydrogen has been used to fit the final parameters, \cite{Tao.Perdew.ea:Climbing.2003} two-electron systems need to be used.
-This is due to the exchange part derived herein being exact for any one-electron system by construction.

-A plot of the local mixing fraction $a (r)$ is shown in Fig.~\ref{fig:lmf} and compared to the local mixing function of the TMHF functional.
-The most striking change of new LMF is increases of the amount of exact exchange at the heavy nuclei.
-In the bonding region, the new LMF leads to a smaller amount of exact exchange.
-For instance, for N$_2$ the TMHF LMF leads to about 18\% of HF exchange at the center of mass, whereas the new one only leads to approximately 10\% of exact exchange being incorporated.
-In the tail region, the TMHF LMF shows an more rapid increase of $a$ but both LMFs converge to the same limit, i.e.\ $a \rightarrow 1$.